 We welcome experienced meditators with a steady practice to join us.
 For an initial visit, you can come as a guest (application must be made with the prison and we can assist you with this process).
 To be a regular visitor, you must first attend the New Hampshire prison volunteer training, which consists of an afternoon of learning details of how the prison operates, etc. Being a part of the Prison Sangha can be a very personally rewarding and heart-moving experience.

 VIMS showed the movie The Dhammma Brothers, a documentary film released in 2007 about a prison meditation program at Donaldson Correctional Facility near Bessemer, Alabama in September, ’17.
 The film was followed by discussion with VIMS volunteers who go monthly to the Northern NH Correctional Facility in Berlin NH for meditation practice and dhamma discussion with the prison inmates.

 Another way of being involved is to become a letter correspondent with an inmate.
 A number of our sangha members keep in touch with inmates via letter writing and, again, this is a wonderful way to put generosity and compassion into practice.
 For more information, please contact Valley Insight.

 NOTE regarding the photos:

-As many of you know, Valley Insight has been supporting a monthly three hour sitting/study group at the NH State Correctional Facility in Berlin for the past nine years.
+As many of you know, Valley Insight has been supporting a monthly three hour sitting/study group at the NH State Correctional Facility in Berlin since 2003.
 The size of the group in any month varies as does the size of our more local sitting groups – with between 8 and 15 men each month.
-A few of the men in the group have been participating regularly for almost all of the nine years while some men are newer to the group and some more sporadic in attendance.
+A few of the men in the group have been participating regularly almost since the beginning while some men are newer to the group and some more sporadic in attendance.